 It is the responsibility of all employees who work with data to take reasonable steps to ensure it is kept as accurate and up to date as possible.

 All individuals who are the subject of personal data held by For.
 Interchange Co., Ltd. are entitled to:

 If an individual contacts the company requesting this information, this is called a subject access request.

-Subject access requests from individuals should be made by email, addressed to the data controller at [email protected].
+Subject access requests from individuals should be made by email, addressed to the data controller at [email protected].net.
 The data controller can supply a standard request form, although individuals do not have to use this.
 The data controller will aim to provide the relevant data within 30 days.

 The data controller will always verify the identity of anyone making a subject access request before handing over any information.

 Disclosing Data for Other Reasons

 In certain circumstances, the Data Protection Act allows personal data to be disclosed to law enforcement agencies without the consent of the data subject.

 Under these circumstances, For.
 Interchange Co., Ltd. will disclose requested data.
 However, the data controller will ensure the request is legitimate, seeking assistance from the board and from the company’s legal advisers where necessary.

 For.
 Interchange Co., Ltd. aims to ensure that individuals are aware that their data is being processed, and that they understand: